 You can use the BCDEdit command-line utility to manage the hypervisor launch mode.
 The same can be used to disable Hyper-V as well.
 Here’s how to disable Hyper-V using the BCDEdit command line utility.

-1. Type CMD on the Windows 11 Search.
-Next, right-click on the CMD and select Run as administrator.
+1. In Windows 11 Search, type CMD.
+Next, right-click on CMD and select Run as administrator.

 2. When the Command Prompt opens, execute this command: